Installing and Enabling OpenSSH on Windows

 • Check if OpenSSH is installed.
 If not, select Add a feature, then find and install both OpenSSH Client and Server.

-• Confirm OpenSSH is listed in Apps and Optional Features.
+• Confirm OpenSSH is listed in System and Optional Features.

 • Open the Services app, find OpenSSH SSH Server, set its startup type to Automatic, and start the service.